- Online hate can be ‘intersectional’ – meaning you’re bullied for a range of different characteristics, at the same time.

 Screenshot, report and block on the online platform.
 The eSafety Guide has information about how to do this on different online platforms, such as games, apps and websites.
 Screenshots help if you need to take further action at any stage, so think of it as ‘insurance’.
 Confidentially reporting them to the platform can help keep the platform safe for others, and you can do this before blocking them.

-If the content is still up after 48 hours, make a report to eSafety.
+If the platform doesn't help, make a report to eSafety.
 If you are under 18, you can make a cyberbullying report, and if you are over 18, you can make an adult cyber abuse complaint.
 Our team of expert investigators is there to help and assist you.
 Learn more on what to expect when reporting.

 Get help and support.
 If the content is really concerning you and you’re feeling a little out of your depth, talk to a trusted adult.
 You may feel like you should be able to handle it yourself, but talking to someone makes it easier to decide what to do and deal with the impact.
 You can also seek help from confidential counselling and support services.